NC woman lied to police about 13-year-old son plowing car into laundromat, warrants say

-RALEIGH, NC (WNCN/WBTW) – Raleigh police arrested a woman Monday, saying she filed a false report to investigators about what happened when a car crashed into a laundromat the night before.
+RALEIGH, N.C.
+(WNCN) – Raleigh police arrested a woman Monday, saying she filed a false report to investigators about what happened when a car crashed into a laundromat the night before.

 Police say a 13-year-old was behind the wheel.